• Skip to primary navigation

 • Rhubarb & Marzipan Cake

-• Rhubarrb & Blackberry Cobbler
+• Rhubarb & Blackberry Cobbler

 • Burnt Apple & Bourbon Ice Cream

-• Ells’s Quick Apple (and Apricot) Pies
+• Ella’s Quick Apple (and Apricot) Pies

 Apple & Marzipan Dumplings, puff pastry, homemade marzipan, pudding, dessert, recipe, old fashioned, apple purses, apples in eiderdowns, apples in pastry